Financial planning tools and services to put you on the path to the future you want

-Saving for retirement is hard.
-However, when you are still working, creating a retirement investment plan can be seem straightforward.
+Saving for retirement takes discipline.
+However, when you are still working, creating a retirement investment plan can be relatively straightforward.
 The goal is to simply grow the money.

-But when you retire, your investment goals become multi-faceted, layered, and downright complicated.
+But, when you retire, your investment goals become multi-faceted, layered, and it can seem downright complicated.

-You still want your money to grow, but you should take less risk.
-Plus, you have a whole lot of other factors to consider.
+You still want your money to grow, but you have a whole lot of other factors to consider.

 So, let’s say that as you retire, you want to minimize the risks to your savings.
 If you have saved up enough money, why not just convert the assets to cash and sit pretty?

-There are many reasons, including the very good reason: inflation.
+There are many reasons, but the most important is: Inflation.

 According to the Social Security Administration: A man aged 65 today can expect to live on average to age 84.2 and a woman aged 65 can expect to live on average to age 86.7.

 Planning for these longer life expectancies can put a strain on your retirement financial resources, especially your investment accounts, such as IRAs and taxable brokerage accounts.
 And, it can be confusing to know how much you can safely spend.
 If you live longer, you can use less of your savings every year.
 If you won’t live for very long, you can spend a lot more each year.

 The amount you can safely withdraw from savings, while ensuring that you won’t run out of savings, will vary depending on your investment returns, inflation, how long you will live, and much more.